AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 #### `decltype((x))`: Enforce lvalue Reference-ness on Reported Type

 Applying `decltype` to a name yields the declared type for that name.
-Names are lvalue expressions, but that doesn’t affect `decltype`’s behavior.
-For lvalue expressions more complicated than names, however, `decltype` ensures that the type reported is always an lvalue reference.
+(By the way, names are lvalue expressions, but that doesn’t affect `decltype`’s behavior. ) For lvalue expressions more complicated than names, however, `decltype` ensures that the type reported is always an lvalue reference.
 That is, if an lvalue expression other than a name has type `T`,